The following Code of Conduct has been developed for State Committee, staff, members and volunteers of the Uncle Bobs Club.

 It is important that the relevant authorities, other charitable bodies and the general public have confidence that any decisions made by and on behalf of the Uncle Bobs Club are not

 unduly influenced by personal interests of the Uncle Bobs club staff.

 Members of the Uncle Bobs Club State Committee should ensure that their personal, business or social interests may not or otherwise reasonably thought to, conflict with their responsibilities as members of such committees.

 Notwithstanding the guidelines stated above this does not vary the powers and duties of State Committee and the Board of Management as provided in the Articles of Association.

 4. RELATIONS WITH CHARITABLE ORGANISATIONS/OTHER AGENCIES AND SPONSORS

-It is important that at all times that the Uncle Bobs Club staff and members of the relevant committees act with professionalism and fairness when acting on behalf of the Club.
+It is important that Uncle Bobs Club staff and members of Uncle Bobs Club committees act with professionalism and fairness at all times when acting on behalf of the Club.

 All Uncle Bobs Club members and volunteers when dealing with one another, the general public and club staff shall at all times be courteous and conduct themselves in accordance with club policies.

 Staff, committee members and volunteers should raise any matters of concern in a professional and courteous manner directly with the State President.